France Muhammad cartoon row: What you need to know | DW | 27.10.2020

-An outcry has escalated over remarks about Islam by French President Emmanuel Macron and cartoons of the Prophet Muhammad.
-Muslim nations are protesting with calls to boycott of French products.
+The outcry over remarks about Islam by French President Emmanuel Macron and cartoons of Prophet Muhammad has escalated.
+Muslim nations are protesting with calls to boycott French products.
 How did it get to this?

 Macron delivered a spirited defense of free speech and secular values after a French high school teacher was beheaded for displaying caricatures of the Islamic Prophet Muhammad.